qdsang/TinyMPC.github.io/docs/index.md

 [CDC Paper :simple-arxiv:](https://arxiv.org/abs/2403.18149){:target="_blank" .md-button}
 [Watch the Video :fontawesome-brands-youtube:](https://www.youtube.com/watch?v=NKOrRyhcr6w){:target="_blank" .md-button}

+---

-## Robot Demonstrations
+## Robot demonstrations

 TinyMPC contributes to bridging the gap between computationally intensive convex model-predictive control and resource-constraint processing platforms.
 Integrating TinyMPC into computationally underpowered robots enables them to execute agile maneuvers and exhibit safe behaviors.

 ### Dynamic obstacle avoidance

 TinyMPC runs fast enough to enable re-linearizing constraints at each time step, allowing it to reason about moving obstacles, as it is doing in both videos.
 The algorithm can additionally handle any number of arbitrary linear constraints.
-On the right, for example, it is avoiding the end of the stick while staying in the yz plane.
+On the right, for example, it is avoiding the end of the stick while staying in the vertical yz plane.

 <video width="100%" preload="auto" muted autoplay controls loop style="border: 0px solid #bbb; border-radius: 10px; width: 100%;">
     <source src="media/favoid.mp4" type="video/mp4">